gdmcbain/julia-vscode-docs/docs/src/gettingstarted.md

 ## Running Hello World program

-To run the Hello World program, click **Run: Julia File** in Terminal play button in the top-right side of the editor.
+To run the Hello World program, click **Julia: Run File in New Process** in Terminal play button in the top-right side of the editor.

 ![Julia VS Code Extension](assets/hello-3.png)